Disane87/spoolman-homeassistant/README.md

 ![image](https://github.com/Disane87/spoolman-homeassistant/blob/main/resources/images/spoolman-integration-hass.png?raw=true)

 For every spool there is a sensor created with the exact color you've provided.
-Additionally the integration tracks your curent weight and lenghts.
+Additionally the integration tracks your current weight and lenghts.

 All other information provides by Spoolman are stored in the attributes of the sensor: